prokoudine/ardour-tutorial/content/recording/recording-midi/index.en.md

   type: docs
 ---

 There are several ways to get MIDI into a MIDI track in Ardour apart from importing an existing MIDI file.
 Let's have a look at them one by one.

 ## Real-time recording

-Perhaps the most obvious option to record MIDI into Ardour is connecting a MIDI keyboard to your audio interface or your computer directly and recording whatever you play.
+Yhe most obvious option to record MIDI into Ardour is connecting a MIDI keyboard to your audio interface or your computer directly and recording everything you play.
 It's a pretty straightforward process:

-1. Select an existing MIDI track to record to or create a new one
+1. Select an existing MIDI track to record to or create a new one.

-2. Arm that track for recording (click the button with a red circle in the track header or press **Shift+B**)
+2. Arm that track for recording by clicking the button with a red circle in the track header or pressing **Shift+B**.

-3. Toggle the global recording mode (click the button with a red circle in the transport panel or press **Shift+R**)
+3. Toggle the recording mode by clicking the button with a red circle in the transport panel or pressing **Shift+R**.

-4. Roll the transport (**Space** bar) to begin recording.
+4. Roll the transport by pressing the **Space** bar to begin recording.

 {{< figure src="en/real-time-recording.png" alt="Recording to a MIDI region" >}}

-5. Stop the transport (**Space** bar) when you are done.
+5. Stop the transport by pressing the **Space** bar when you finished playing.

+> [!TIP]
-Usually when you record a part from a MIDI keyboard, you should be able to hear yourself playing.
-If you see that everything is connected correctly and yet you still can't hear any sound, check what MIDI channel your MIDI keyboard is sending note-on/note-off events to.
-It is entirely possible that it's a channel other than 1, and your virtual instrument of choice got no patches loaded for that channel.
+> When you record a part from a MIDI keyboard, you should be able to hear yourself playing.
+If you see that everything is connected correctly and yet you still can't hear any sound, check what MIDI channel your MIDI keyboard is on.
+It is possible that it's a channel other than 1, and your virtual instrument of choice has no patches loaded for that channel.

 <!-- ### Launching the recording from a MIDI keyboard